Intermolecular force

-or repulsion which act between atoms and other types of neighbouring particles, e.g. atoms or ions.
+or repulsion which act between atoms and other types of neighbouring particles (e.g. atoms or ions).
 Intermolecular forces are weak relative to intramolecular forces – the forces which hold a molecule together.
 For example, the covalent bond, involving sharing electron pairs between atoms, is much stronger than the forces present between neighboring molecules.
 Both sets of forces are essential parts of force fields frequently used in molecular mechanics.

 The first reference to the nature of microscopic forces is found in Alexis Clairaut's work Théorie de la figure de la Terre, published in Paris in 1743.
-Other scientists who have contributed to the investigation of microscopic forces include: Laplace, Gauss, Maxwell and Boltzmann.
+Other scientists who have contributed to the investigation of microscopic forces include: Laplace, Gauss, Maxwell, Boltzmann and Pauling.

 Attractive intermolecular forces are categorized into the following types: